 All of your pedals can be arranged in aesthetically pleasing angles, you only need one singular outlet, and you won’t be tripping over power cables anymore!

-Pedalboards come in all sorts of shapes and sizes, which means that you have the ability to start out with a small pedal board and as your collection of pedals grow, you can upgrade to a larger pedal board!
-Pedalboards are extremely easy to find; you can find them at your local guitar store, eBay, Amazon, and even Walmart (if you store has a music section).
+Pedalboards come in all sorts of shapes and sizes, which means that you have the ability to start out with a small pedalboard and as your collection of pedals grow, you can upgrade to a larger pedalboard!
+Pedalboards are extremely easy to find; you can find them at your local guitar store, eBay, Amazon, and even Walmart (if your store has a music section).

-All your pedals need to be powered, but without a pedal board, there’s a large chance that you are using a collection of different power supplies.
-Using a pedal board usually come with their own power supplies, which means that you’re only going to need one power outlet to power up your entire board!
+All your pedals need to be powered, but without a pedalboard, there’s a large chance that you are using a collection of different power supplies.
+Using a pedalboard usually comes with their own power supplies, which means that you’re only going to need one power outlet to power up your entire board!

-Effects pedals for your guitar aren’t cheap, as the average price for a single pedal starts out at $150 but can go all the way up to $1,000 for a unique, rare, custom made pedal.
-No matter a number of pedals you have in your collection, you’re more than likely looking at hundreds (if not thousands) of dollars in equipment.
+Effects pedals for your guitar aren’t cheap, as the average price for a single pedal starts out at $150 but can go all the way up to $1,000 for a unique, rare, custom-made pedal.
+No matter the number of pedals you have in your collection, you’re more than likely looking at hundreds (if not thousands) of dollars in equipment.

-There are some pedalboards on the market that were built to withstand a lot of abuse and be extremely tough, but a pedal board with a cover or a case can provide you with a little bit of protection, as well as a peace of mind.
+There are some pedalboards on the market that were built to withstand a lot of abuse and be extremely tough, but a pedalboard with a cover or a case can provide you with a little bit of protection, as well as peace of mind.

 While it’s not totally impossible to build a homemade pedalboard, you will be a lot more successful if you know exactly what you’re doing in the electronics department.
 No matter what your decision is, you should still consider buying a high-quality pedalboard power supply.

-Write down how many pedals you have, how much room you’ll need for these pedals, and pick your best option based off of those numbers.
+Write down how many pedals you have, how much room you’ll need for these pedals, and pick your best option based off on those numbers.

 However, don’t lose hope yet!
-There are a few basic price point limits that can be set and we can say that for $50 (For the latest prices check here), you can purchase yourself a peal board that can hold four pedals.
-For $75 (For the latest prices check here), you can purchase yourself a pedal board that houses up to six pedals, while if you need to store ten pedals, $100 (For the latest prices check here) will be your price point.
+There are a few basic price point limits that can be set and we can say that for $50, you can purchase yourself a peal board that can hold four pedals.
+For $75, you can purchase yourself a pedalboard that houses up to six pedals, while if you need to store ten pedals, $100 will be your price point.

-If you’re interested in storing up to twelve pedals, your price tag will run you about $150 (For the latest prices check here) .
+If you’re interested in storing up to twelve pedals, your price tag will run you about $150.
 The above-listed price tags are the number you should be paying for a decent, sturdy pedal that will get the job done.
 If you are looking for some extra qualities and perks, you should expect to pay more.

-Yes, you’re going to need to find yourself some additional pieces of gear if you purchase of your pedal board doesn’t come with these pieces.
+Yes, you’re going to need to find yourself some additional pieces of gear if you purchase your pedalboard that doesn’t come with these pieces.

 Pedalboards are one of the items for a guitar that require the least amount of extra money for necessary extra gear.
 A pedalboard is a necessary investment for guitarists who have the desire to have multiple pedals.

-These reasons are why we believe that it’s the best option to get yourself a new pedal board.
-It will not only save your time, but it’ll save you the extra hassle and frustration trying to fix a possibly broken pedal board.
+These reasons are why we believe that it’s the best option to get yourself a new pedalboard.
+It will not only save your time, but it’ll save you the extra hassle and frustration of trying to fix a possibly broken pedalboard.